raywenderlich/sc_perfect/For-Instructor/part3-deploying-with-perfect-assistant.markdown

 https://aws.amazon.com/
 ```

 You'll also need to install the amazon command line tools.
 To do this, just visit aws.amazon.com/cli and follow the instructions in the sidebar.
 By the way, when I first tried this on El Capitan I got an erorr, but I just added  "--ignore-installed six" at the end of the command line like this and it worked for me.
+Note you can also install the amazon command line tools via homebrew, if you prefer that.

 ```
 https://aws.amazon.com/cli/